NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewed

+- [ ] 48.
+Calculate percentage composition of an ionic compound from the relative atomic masses of the constituent species.
+- [ ] 47.
+Use understanding of ionic bonding to explain the physical properties of ionic compounds, including:
+- [ ] 46.
+Describe and explain how ions are held together to form an ionic lattice.
 - [ ] 45.
 Define ions as atoms or groups of atoms that are electrically charged due to loss or gain of electrons.
 - [ ] 43.
 Use the periodic table to establish the type of bonding present in elements and compounds.
 - [ ] 42.
 Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.